miron-alexandru/Coding-Problems_Python-Solutions/My-AlienInvasion-Game/README.md

   Multiplayer / Singleplayer choice

-  Moving background

-  Background changes after a certain level
+  Background changes throughout the game

-  Aliens get stronger after a certain level
+  Stronger aliens as the level increases

-  New alien skins when the level increases
+  New aliens when the level increases

   Resizable window

   Player power ups

+  Aliens shooting bullets

-To Do: Background music for different levels/Ship sounds/ Shooting aliens/Bosses/Different kind of bullets/Different settings/story.
+To Do: Background music for different levels/Ship sounds/Bosses/Different kind of bullets/Different settings/story.

 # Still in development